Garrett House (Syracuse, New York)

 It is listed for its architecture.
 The most distinctive feature on the outside of the house was that its roof was made to look like an English Cottage thatched roof.
 As can be seen in the photos taken in January, 2009, the roof has been covered with modern asphalt shingles and the house sported a "For Sale by Owner" sign.
 The Mercer fireplace in the first floor living room, customary in Ward Wellington Ward houses, is an exceptionally impressive one depicting St. George and the Dragon.

 In January 2011, the Garrett House was purchased by a private buyer and was in the process of being restored.
+As of October 2025, it appears to be abandoned.

 The 2021 book Wayward by author Dana Spiotta features the house prominently in the story.
 The house has sat vacant.